+XII.
 Role of Advisor or Support Person

-During a formal resolution process, the Respondent and Complainant can each be accompanied by one Advisor of Choice who may assist, advise, and support the person throughout the formal resolution process/investigation and be present for related meetings or proceedings but cannot actively participate.
+During a formal resolution process, the Respondent and Complainant can each be accompanied by one advisor of choice who may assist, advise, and support the person throughout the formal resolution process/investigation.
+An advisor may be present for related meetings or interviews but cannot actively participate.
 The choice whether or not to invite an advisor is solely that of the Complainant and Respondent.
-An advisor may not participate in the formal investigative process in any other capacity in reference to the same incident, including, but not limited to, serving as a witness, co-complainant, or co-respondent.
+An advisor may not participate in the formal investigative process in any other capacity in reference to the same incident, including, but not limited to, serving as a witness, co-Complainant, or co-Respondent.
+If the advisor of choice is a College faculty or staff member, the College will not require the individual to serve as an advisor.
+However, if the individual voluntarily accepts the role as advisor, the College will support the decision.

-The Complainant/Respondent is encouraged to provide the contact information of the Title IX Coordinator to their advisor of choice in advance of the meeting or proceeding.
-The Title IX Coordinator must be advised in writing that an advisor will be present at least 48 hours before the scheduled meeting or proceeding.
+The Complainant/Respondent is encouraged to provide the contact information of the Title IX Coordinator to their advisor of choice in advance of the meeting or interview.
+The Title IX Coordinator must be advised in writing that an advisor will be present at least 48 hours before the scheduled meeting or interview.
 This notification must include:

-- Full name and title of the advisor of choice - Contact information for the advisor of choice (phone, email and address)
+Full name and title of the advisor of choice Contact information for the advisor of choice (phone, email and address)

 If the advisor is an attorney, this must be disclosed to the University in advance.
-The University reserves the right to have its own legal counsel present during the formal resolution process/investigation.
-If any advisor's conduct is not consistent with these guidelines, he or she may be excluded from the formal resolution process/investigation.
+The University reserves the right to have its own legal counsel present during meetings and interviews..
+If any advisor's conduct is not consistent with the guidelines in this policy, he or she may be excluded from the formal resolution process..
 The availability of an advisor to attend meetings or interviews shall not unreasonably interfere with or delay the proceedings.